irahulroy/irahulroy/README.md

 ### Hi, I'm Rahul! :pray:

-An adept Data Scientist and a Ph.D. student, specializing in Operations (Business Administration), with research interests in Machine and Reinforcement Learnings, Forecasting, and Robust Optimization.
+An adept Data Scientist and a Ph.D. student, specializing in Operations Management (Business Administration), with research interests in Machine and Reinforcement Learnings, Forecasting, and Robust Optimization.

 - 💬 **Ask me about** ...\
 Machine Learning\